-Even though the transition from relaxed to regimented when late September arrives can sometimes be stressful, there’s also comfort and beauty that stems from routine.
-What healthy, new activities are you going to incorporate into your daily routine?
+Even though the seasonal transition can sometimes be stressful, there’s also comfort and beauty that stems from routine.
+What healthy, new activities are you going to incorporate into your daily routine this fall and winter?

-Learn how to upgrade your brain with Dr. Heidi Hanna using her neuroscientific approach to reducing anxiety and maintaining energy for optimal performance . . . watch the 6th annual Brain-A-Thon.
+Learn how to upgrade your brain by using scientific methods for reducing anxiety and maintaining energy for optimal performance and ultimate goal achievement . . .
+Watch the Brain-A-Thon!